- A two-parter: measure and analyze

-We know how eager all of you entrepreneurs are to get back to running business, so let’s jump right into it:
+We know how eager all of you entrepreneurs are to get back to running business, so let’s jump right into it.

 We’ve prepared a list of analytic tools we encourage you to use.
 Their goal is to show you a detailed picture of the interaction your business has with the outside world – with the user base.
 They’re extremely helpful in letting you know which steps of the different conversion flows you want your users to undertake work best, which ones don’t.
-Analyzing the data correctly, you’ll also have an idea of how to adjust the situation accordingly.
-They’re also a great tool of analyzing your website and your online presence all together.
+By analyzing the data correctly, you’ll also have an idea of how to adjust the situation accordingly.
+They’re also a great tool for analyzing your website and your online presence all together.
 Without any further ado, here they are:

-Sign up with Heap in order to capture your user’s every move, may it be on your website or in your iOS app.
+Sign up with Heap in order to capture your user’s every move, either on your website or in your iOS app.
 This analytics tool prides itself in being easy to understand for everyone – no need for being a master in coding.
 It uses a point-and-click interface for tracking your events, even the ones you may have forgot to log upfront: clicks, taps, swipes, page views etc. All data is retroactive, so you never need to worry about it being incomplete.

 One fact we find really cool about this tool is that you’re able to pick a user and have the program display every action the user performed on your website or in your app.
 Think about how we’ve discussed the importance of user segmentation in our previous articles.
 Wouldn’t it be nice to see what your customers are really up to?
 This way you can easily optimize your website and the conversion flow the users have to go through, specifically for a user segment.